 Lesson #5: Make passion for the product a relentless mission

-Being a first mover in a market allows you to dominate for a very long time.
-But it can also lull you to sleep and people in your company…from the management down…get really complacent.
+Being the first mover in a market allows you to dominate it for a very long time.
+But it can also lull you into sleep and have people in your company…from the management down…get really complacent.

-There was nothing bold or brash about the BlackBerry…it was never sold aggressively or tried to penetrate new markets or drive deeper into current ones.
+There was nothing bold or brash about the BlackBerry…it was never sold aggressively, and it never tried to penetrate new markets or drive deeper into current ones.
 It was satisfied with the status quo…and people started to lose passion for the product, allowing competition to gain market share.

-Marketing Lesson: If you have a product that is revolutionary, you need to quickly figure out how to support demand…and aggressively chase new opportunities like DropBox did.
-Always innovate to meet what customers want.
+Marketing Lesson: If you have a product that is revolutionary, you need to figure quickly out how to support the demand…and aggressively chase new opportunities like DropBox did.
+Always innovate to meet what your customers want.
 Chase new markets.
 Keep that passion.